Is HUYA Inc. (HUYA) a Keeper?

 HUYA’s Market Performance

-HUYA stocks went down by -8.23% for the week, with a monthly jump of 8.75% and a quarterly performance of -17.13%, while its annual performance rate touched -28.11%.
-The volatility ratio for the week stands at 3.92% while the volatility levels for the past 30 days are set at 5.19% for HUYA Inc..
-The simple moving average for the period of the last 20 days is -3.00% for HUYA stocks with a simple moving average of -23.87% for the last 200 days.
+HUYA stocks went down by -9.82% for the week, with a monthly drop of -6.59% and a quarterly performance of -15.84%, while its annual performance rate touched -39.02%.
+The volatility ratio for the week stands at 5.05% while the volatility levels for the past 30 days are set at 4.58% for HUYA Inc..
+The simple moving average for the period of the last 20 days is -10.34% for HUYA stocks with a simple moving average of -29.15% for the last 200 days.

 Analysts’ Opinion of HUYA